jjviscomi/googlePasswordSync/README.md

 **OPERATIONS**

-When a password change event occures password_update.sh script is executed automatically, this script does the following jobs:
+When a password change event occurs password_update.sh script is executed automatically, this script does the following jobs:
 1. Creates an RSA public/private key pair for each user if one does not exist.

-2. Creates a user.info file that contains thier e-mail, username, password hash, and checksum.
+2. Creates a user.info file that contains their e-mail, username, password hash, and checksum.

 3. Creates a user.password file which contains the users encrypted password with the users public key

-4. Archives users old files, if they exists and a change has occured.
+4. Archives users old files, if they exists and a change has occurred.

 5. Adds the user to the gps.sh sync queues (there are two different ones, one for pushing the changes only and the other pushes all users the system knows about)